In this post, you are going to learn 18 powerful techniques for better On-Page SEO step by step.

 Include Images in every post you write.
 Make your posts interactive by adding appropriate graphs, charts, videos and GIFs but make sure you do not overdo it.
 Images need to be representative of what you write about.

-The data from SEOmoz (the image above is a part of it) shows relevant images have a direct impact on how a page will rank.
+The above graph shows relevant images have a direct impact on how a page will rank.
 Google has known to promote pages with one image over those who didn’t have at all.

 Anyways, using images is crucial for both user experience and SEO.